 In 1972, OMRON established OMRON Taiyo Co., Ltd., a factory run by people with disabilities, pioneering the employment of people with disabilities.
 Since then, the OMRON Group as a whole has been actively committed to increasing work opportunities for people with disabilities through its business, while also expanding opportunities for them to assume roles of greater responsibility in society.
 By so doing, the Group seeks to create a society in which those with disabilities can enjoy a more fulfilling life and rewarding work.

-As of June 2018, the percentage of employees with disabilities at the OMRON group in Japan was 2.5%.
-This level includes employees at special subsidiaries charged with providing particular considerations for employees with disabilities.
-In total, 232 employees with disabilities are at work in various sites throughout the OMRON Group in Japan.
+As of June 2020, the percentage of employees with disabilities at the OMRON group in Japan was 3.0%.
+In total, 254 employees with disabilities are at work in various sites throughout the OMRON Group in Japan.
 In addition to these people, OMRON Taiyo and OMRON Kyoto Taiyo work in collaboration with Japan Sun Industries (Taiyo-no-Ie) to provide more people with disabilities with opportunities for work and training.